top of page

 EcoWash's time-tested chemical recommendations

-This method is reliable for water-based deck stains but may not be the best method for oil-based deck stains as we rarely use those products.
+This method is reliable for water-based deck stains but may not be the best method for oil-based deck stains, as we rarely use those products.

 What Should Be Avoided